Florence, Texas

 Florence is a city in Williamson County, Texas, United States.
-The population was 1,171 at the 2020 census.
+Its population was 1,171 at the 2020 census.
 Since 2000, the territorial limits of Florence have grown by 8%.
-Florence is located approximately 13 mi north from Georgetown and 40 mi north of Austin in northwestern Williamson County.
+Florence is located about 13 mi north of Georgetown and 40 mi north of Austin in northwestern Williamson County.
 Florence is part of the Greater Austin metropolitan area.

 History

 The site was settled in the early 1850s and briefly called Brooksville.
-By 1857 it was known as Florence, when its first post office was established.
+By 1857, it was known as Florence, when its first post office was established.

-Florence, a significant cotton processing center, was the original destination of the Bartlett-Florence Railway, later the Bartlett Western Railroad, which ran from a connection at Bartlett with the Missouri-Kansas-Texas Railroad to Florence.
+Florence, a significant cotton-processing center, was the original destination of the Bartlett-Florence Railway, later the Bartlett Western Railroad, which ran from a connection at Bartlett with the Missouri-Kansas-Texas Railroad to Florence.
 However, that line, started in 1909, was abandoned in 1935.

 Geography

 Florence is located 40 mi north of Austin.

-According to the United States Census Bureau, the city has a total area of 0.8 square mile (2.1 km^{2}), all land.
+According to the United States Census Bureau, the city has a total area of 0.8 sq mi (2.1 km^{2}), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Florence has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Florence has a humid subtropical climate, Cfa on climate maps.